Publishing Evolves in a Connected World

 Variations on a Theme

-Most of the innovations Ottogalli mentions are variations on the theme of open access, a business model that shifts the financial outlay from academic institutions to authors and funders (such as the Wellcome Trust) by replacing subscription fees and paywalls with open access license fees and free access to published papers.
+Most of the innovations Ottogalli mentions are variations on the theme of open access.
+This business model shifts the financial outlay from academic institutions to authors and funders (such as the Wellcome Trust).
+This is done by replacing subscription fees and paywalls with open access license fees and free access to published papers.

 Critics complain that subscription-based journals restrict access to publicly funded research by creating subscription paywalls.
 This, they say, forces the very academic institutions that produce the findings to pay for access to the published work.
 Open access could potentially fix that by providing immediate public access to papers upon publication.